-Mentioned below are certain insightful interview questions to ask potential employees which are mainly asked at job interviews along with a description regarding why are they asked?
+Mentioned below are certain insightful interview questions to ask potential employees who are mainly asked at job interviews along with a description regarding why are they asked?
 When preparing for an interview process it will be very helpful.

 1. Can you tell me a time when you made a decision in your workplace which resulted to be a mistake?

 This question will describe the real character of the candidate in the workplace.
-Discussing about a past error means much more than talking about a past success.
+Discussing a past error means much more than talking about past success.
 Talking about past successes mainly brings out a positive enthusiasm, but discussing a past failure or error is difficult to forget.
 If the person starts beginning to feel shy, maybe they weren’t able to fix that mistake or they cannot admit that they went wrong.

 2. What kind of concrete criticism did you receive last and how were your reactions?

-This question will provide the interviewer with a proper insight whether or not the candidate’s previous employer had asked them to improve on something or not.
+This question will provide the interviewer with a proper insight on whether or not the candidate’s previous employer had asked them to improve on something or not.
 This question can also have a further follow up question such as “How have you gone since bringing in this change?”
 Then the interviewer can properly understand whether or not this individual can take criticism whenever they go wrong and improve the way of their work.

-3. Did you come across a time at work when you had to make a difficult choice?
+3. Did you come across time at work when you had to make a difficult choice?

 4. Have you ever come across with disagreement in the decision given by the manager?
 What did you do at that moment?